JohnMei-04/world-bank-opec-data-pipeline/README.md

 Outside this window it also affects Iran, Saudi Arabia, Venezuela, and Gabon where Broad Money data ends before or after the full historical range.

-These NULL values are kept in the dashboard intentionally — they accurately reflect what the World Bank does and does not report, rather than hiding gaps in the data.
+These NULL values are kept in the dashboard intentionally to accurately reflect what the World Bank does and does not report, rather than hiding gaps in the data.